God Lives Underwater: Various issues and Up Off the Floor (2000–2004)

 God Lives Underwater had begun recording their subsequent album in 2000, but various problems emerged.
 The band's manager, Richards, and his 1500 label had faced financial difficulty.
 They were unable to sufficiently promote God Lives Underwater, and Richards eventually sold the label to the website Riffage.
-In addition, tragedy struck the band when Reilly's fiance, Monica "Seven" Young, was accidentally killed on-foot by a train while crossing the tracks with headphones on.
+In addition, tragedy struck the band when Reilly's fiancée, Monica "Seven" Young, was accidentally killed on foot by a train while crossing the tracks with headphones on.
 Her death had impacted Reilly greatly, and his drug usage increased as a result.
 He also spent time in various jails and facilities, and claimed to be homeless at one point as well.

-The band played a live show on July 13, 2000 in Hollywood, California.
+The band played a live show on July 13, 2000, in Hollywood, California.
 A few songs in their setlist were tracks off of the band's then-upcoming album; however, the live show ultimately ended up being the band's final performance.
-They continued recording regardless of the various issues, and in early 2001 the band contributed a cover of David Bowie's "Fame" to the soundtrack of the film 15 Minutes (which starred Robert De Niro and Edward Burns).
+They continued recording regardless of the various issues, and in early 2001, the band contributed a cover of David Bowie's "Fame" to the soundtrack of the film 15 Minutes (which starred Robert De Niro and Edward Burns).
 "Fame" was also released as a standalone single to promote the soundtrack.
-The single ended up being the final God Lives Underwater release by 1500 as shortly after, 1500's then-new parent company Riffage had declared bankruptcy, thus dropping the band before their album was released.
+The single ended up being the final God Lives Underwater release by 1500, as shortly after, 1500's then-new parent company Riffage had declared bankruptcy, thus dropping the band before their album was released.